Why We Ditched Our iPhone’s

 [fbshare]

-1. Michelle Guzman on said:
+Michelle Guzman says

 While I’m not getting rid of my smart phone, this was really encouraging to be in the present.
 It’s so sad when some people can’t be without checking their phone for more than 2 minutes.
 I find myself checking it too often as well.